wbcolon/xPlay/README.md

 ## Notes

 xPlay started out as a little project over the weekend in order to evaluate the Clion C++ IDE.

-xPlay is based in part on the work of the Qwt project (http://qwt.sf.net).

 **Please support artists by buying their products.**